shaohuais/shaohuais.github.io/about.md

 News
 ======
+- 22/07/2025: Our paper "Mast: Efficient Training of Mixture-of-Experts Transformers with Task Pipelining and Ordering" receives the **Distinguished Paper Award** (3 out of 104 accepted papers) at IEEE ICDCS 2025.
+Congrats to Wenxiang, Xinglin, and other co-authors.
 - 30/04/2025: Two papers (ScheInfer and SQ-DeAR) have been accepted by *Euro-Par 2025*.
 - 27/03/2025: Two papers have been accepted by *ICDCS 2025*.
 - 06/12/2024: Our paper "SP-MoE: Expediting Mixture-of-Experts Training with Optimized Pipelining Planning" has been accepted by *INFOCOM 2025*.